-C. Page One
+D. Page One

-1. One inch below the top of the first page and up against the left margin, type your name; double-space and type the teacher's name; double-space and type the name of the course; double-space and type the date.
+1. Double-space after the pagination information and up against the left margin, type your name; double-space and type the teacher's name; double-space and type the name of the course; double-space and type the date.
 Then double-space again and type the title of the paper in the center of the page.
-Double-space twice between the title and the first line of the body of the paper.
+Double-space once again between the title and the first line of the body of the paper.